-The normal state of SCLK is LOW; however, by holding SCLK HIGH, multiple ADS1254s can be synchronized.
-This is accomplished by holding SCLK HIGH for at least four, but less than twenty, consecutive DOUT/DRDY cycles (see Figure 14).
-After the ADS1254 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin will pulse LOW for 3 CLK cycles and then be held HIGH, and the modulator will be held in a reset state.
-The modulator will be released from reset and synchronization will occur on the falling edge of SCLK.
+The normal state of SCLK is LOW; however, by holding SCLK HIGH, multiple ADS1253s can be synchronized.
+This is accomplished by holding SCLK HIGH for at least four, but less than 20, consecutive DOUT/DRDY cycles (see Figure 13).
+After the ADS1253 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin pulses LOW for one CLK cycle and then is held HIGH, and the modulator is held in a reset state.
+The modulator will be released from reset and synchronization occurs on the falling edge of SCLK.
 With multiple converters, the falling edge transition of SCLK must occur simultaneously on all devices.
-It is important to note that prior to synchronization, the DOUT/DRDY pulse of multiple ADS1254s in the system could have a difference in timing up to one DRDY period.
-Therefore, to ensure synchronization, the SCLK should be held HIGH for at least five DRDY cycles.
-The first DOUT/DRDY pulse after the falling edge of SCLK will occur at $t{14}$ .
-The first DOUT/ $\overline{DRDY}$ pulse indicates valid data.
+It is important to note that prior to synchronization, the DOUT/DRDY pulse of multiple ADS1253s in the system could have a difference in timing up to one DRDY period.
+Therefore, to ensure synchronization, the SCLK must be held HIGH for at least five DRDY cycles.
+The first DOUT/DRDY pulse after the falling edge of SCLK occurs at t14.
+The first DOUT/DRDY pulse indicates valid data.